Updated: Feb 13

-In a large heavy skillet heat the butter and saute the green pepper and Hot RelSa for a couple of minutes.
+In a large heavy skillet heat the butter and saute the chopped green pepper for a couple of minutes, then add RelSa and saute for a couple more minutes.

-Add the frozen corn and continue to saute for a few minutes until the corn is hot and no longer frozen.
+Add the frozen corn and continue to saute for a few minutes until the corn is hot.

-This is one of our favorite sides, give it a whirl!
+This is one of our favorite sides, give it a try!